vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

   may not work as intended.</pre>
 - VCHs do not support datastore name changes.
 If a datastore changes name after you have deployed a VCH that uses that datastore, that VCH will no longer function.

+When selecting datastores for use as image and volume stores, it is important to consider the implications for backing up the data that they contain.
+For information about backing up VCH data, see [Backing Up Virtual Container Host Data](backup_vch.md).

 ### `--image-store` <a id="image"></a>

 Short name: `-i`

-The datastore in which to store container image files, container VM files, and the files for the VCH.
+The datastore in which to locally store container image files that developers pull from registries.
+The image store is also used to store container VM files and the files for the VCH.
 The `--image-store` option is **mandatory** if there is more than one datastore in your vSphere environment.
 If there is only one datastore in your vSphere environment, the `--image-store` option is not required.

 If you do not specify the `--image-store` option and multiple possible datastores exist, or if you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores in the failure message.